C-RAN Antenna Systems and Enterprise DAS

 The Era C-RAN antenna system evolves the conventional distributed antenna system (DAS) architecture by adding C-RAN capabilities.
 With Era, you can:

-- Move all baseband functions across multiple buildings to a single, streamlined head-end or even to the operator’s existing C-RAN hub.
+- Move all baseband functions across multiple buildings to a single, streamlined head-end or even to the operator’s C-RAN hub, reducing the system footprint to save valuable real estate.

-- Adjust capacity across the network by sector, channel or operator through a web-based drag-and-drop interface.
+- Adjust capacity across the network by sector or channel through a web-based drag-and-drop interface.

 - Select from among a wide range of access points that offer different power levels, copper/fiber connectivity, power over Category 6A cable and embedded MIMO support.
 Outdoor and plenum ratings allow deployment virtually anywhere.